 Sugar Free Low Carb Pan di Spagna (Italian Sponge).

-With 536 calories and just over 8g carbs for the entire keto sponge you may be tempted to eat the whole thing!
+With 525 calories and just over 8g carbs for this entire DAIRY-FREE keto sponge you may be tempted to eat the whole thing!

 A fabulous and ultra versatile, classic Italian sponge that you can use as the basis for untold desserts.
 I have no idea where the name Pan di Spagna comes from.
 It translates as “Bread of Spain” but it is definitely Italian, and used extensively in fine patisserie creations.